GabrielGlzSa/FirstNeuralNetwork/README.md

 ## Vulnerabilities Features and enhancements

-The unnitest imports the functions of the user and all the imports the user used.
+The unittest imports the functions of the user and all the imports the user used.
 This can be exploited by adding code in the function for code injection.
 It is recommended that the code be updated to consider this by only importing libraries that are whitelisted.

 ## Feedback improvement